Shiplap and Shells

 Last month I added the two white picket fence pieces for a bigger and better backdrop for the vintage bike.

-For those of you that have been around for a while, you know that I love yard art in my cottage garden.
+For those of you who have been around for a while, you know that I love yard art in my cottage garden.
 Here’s a dahlia wind spinner from Happy Gardens.

 Pretty Patio Garden